shub-kris/clare-me-challenge/question2/README.md

 ### Learning from Feedback to improve the Chatbot

-- Collect Feedback: After each interaction, provide users with the option to rate the chatbot's response as good or bad, or on a numerical scale.
-This can be done directly within the chat interface.
+- Collect Feedback: After each interaction, provide users with the option to rate the system's response as good or bad, or on a numerical scale.
 You might also consider allowing users to leave comments for more detailed feedback.
 We will be logging the (query, response, feedback) in a database or with other tools like LangSmith that store each and every interaction with the LLM.

 - Train with Feedback: Use the feedback data to train and fine-tune your agent aka LLM.
 One leverage techniques like RLHF (Reinforcement Learning with Human Feedback) to train the LLM.
 The model is rewarded for responses that received good ratings and penalized for those that received poor ratings.
 Over time, this helps the chatbot to "learn" to give more responses that are similar to those rated well, and fewer responses similar to those rated poorly.